The-Yak-Collective/yakcollective/_project_pages/astonishing-stories-mechanical-turks-all-the-way-down.md

 Am I helping someone's machine buy themselves a gift?
 What would be the impact if I did recommend the wrong thing?
 Is there solidarity between those working gigs?

 It made me pause in thought again.
 Lots of existential questions.
 The system dinged at me that I was taking too long.

 The requestor pinged at the same time: "The optimal time to get this to them will be within the next hour and thirty-five minutes.
 Acknowledge?"

 "I would recommend the Chupa Chups reproduction taste machine instead.
-It gets at something that your ‘principal' posted a long time ago in the archives."
+It gets at something that your 'principal' posted a long time ago in the archives."
 It was a long shot item on the list the system had spit out with low confidence and high uncertainty.

 "This was not the highest confidence score for a gift.
 If I boost that original memory it will change the ranking.
 It scores very high on nostalgia for my principal. 🙌👉👈👾💞"